SeatizenDOI/DinoVdeau/README.md

 - `--model_name`: Path or identifier for the model to be used.
 - `--freeze_flag`: Boolean to indicate if the model backbone should be frozen.
 - `--data_aug_flag`: Boolean to enable or disable data augmentation.
+- `--test_data_flag`: Boolean to test the workflow on a small subset of data, set to True to enable it.

 ## Team